-The Smart Grid Consumer Collaborative compiled this list by utilizing city-level data made available by the American Council for an Energy-Efficient Economy (ACEEE).
+The Smart Energy Consumer Collaborative compiled this list by utilizing city-level data made available by the American Council for an Energy-Efficient Economy (ACEEE).
 Want to lend a helping hand in national efforts to improve grid modernization?
 Check out our next innovation timeline to see how grid modernization is making a difference today.

 By Akila Triggs | June 20, 2016